Search This Blog

 Is there a bigger blight on the cinema scene today than Jerry Bruckheimer?
 This awful film adaptation of the Arthurian legend is yet another example of Bruckherimer’s bloated, excessive, simplistic bombastic cinema.
 The tale of King Arthur, Guinevere, Lancelot and the knights of the round table have seen hundreds of incarnations from big budgeted spectacles, Broadway musicals, TV mini series and even opera.
 This is easily the worst I’ve seen.
 Purporting to be the “true” story of Arthur based on the latest archaeological findings (a dubious claim at best), it’s an overlong, laborious clichéd, horribly acted and absurd to the point of giggles.
 Director Antoine Fuqua has obviously studied (or perhaps borrowed) Kurosawa, Eisenstein and Olivier but to no avail though the film is best when everybody shuts up and we just get the visuals.
 The film, in its most hilarious moments, has the frail Keira Knightley as a sword wielding, blue faced Guinevere as Amazon warrior.
 Clive Owen walks through the part of Arthur saving himself the embarrassment of actually having to act it.
 No such luck for the others like Ioan Gruffudd, Hugh Dancy, Stellan Skarsgard and Ray Winstone in perhaps the film’s worst performance which is quite a feat.
 The earache of a thudding score is by the dreaded Hans Zimmer.

-Roman Polanski is in top form in this terrific thriller.
 A writer (Ewan McGregor) is hired to write the memoirs of a British ex-Prime Minister (Pierce Brosnan) after his writing predecessor dies in a drowning accident.
 But what seems as a simple enough job turns complicated after he suspects that his predecessor was murdered rather than an accident.
 Soon, he finds himself over his head in a world of political deceit, corruption, adultery and murder.
+Based on the novel by Robert Harris and directed by Roman Polanski (CHINATOWN).
+Polanski is in top form in this terrific thriller.
 This film would make a great triple bill with ROSEMARY'S BABY and CHINATOWN as McGregor’s character (simply called The Ghost) has much in common with Rosemary and J.J.
 Gittes.
 Like them, an innocent who stumbles into a world of malfeasance.
 The devil coven for Rosemary, the L.A. water fraud for Jake and for The Ghost the unscrupulousness of ….. well, see for yourself.
 Polanski tightens the vice till you almost can’t stand it (it was a nail biter, literally) and if the ending leaves a cynical bitter aftertaste, it’s pure Polanski.
-Excellent performances by McGregor, Brosnan, Kim Cattrall, Tom Wilkinson, Eli Wallach (95 and still acting up a storm) and especially Olivia Williams.
+Excellent performances by McGregor, Brosnan, Kim Cattrall, Tom Wilkinson, Eli Wallach and especially Olivia Williams.
 A corker of a score by Alexandre Desplat that suggests he may well be the best film composer working today.
 Hitchcock would have been proud.
 With Timothy Hutton and James Belushi.

 Tuesday, June 29, 2010